Paperz-org/penta/docs/docs/tutorial/step2.md

 ## Input types

-**Django Ninja** uses standard [Python type hints](https://docs.python.org/3/library/typing.html) to format the input types.
+**Penta** uses standard [Python type hints](https://docs.python.org/3/library/typing.html) to format the input types.
 If no type is provided then a string is assumed (but it is good practice to provide type hints for all your arguments).

 Let's add a second operation that does some basic math with integers.